Skip to content

 Modal

-Modal is the easiest path for ad-hoc / batch runs that benefit from scale-to-zero.
-The full set of Modal entry-points lives at deploy/modal/.
-The most common one is modal_cua_server.py which exposes the same /v1/predict semantics via Modal's local_entrypoint.
+Modal is the easiest path for ad-hoc / batch runs that benefit from scale-to-zero. deploy/modal/modal_cua_server.py exposes three surfaces on the same app:

 Prerequisites